 Preventive Measures and Online Support

-While not a substitute for regular check-ups, immediate online medical assistance can also play a role in preventive care.
+While not a substitute for regular check-ups, urgent online medical care can also play a role in preventive care.
 Providers can offer advice on maintaining a healthy lifestyle, managing chronic conditions, and understanding immunization schedules.
 By offering accessible health information and consultations, these services encourage proactive engagement with one's health, helping to identify potential issues early and promoting overall wellness.